 Learn how to draw a great looking Gandalf with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Gandalf drawing.

 “All we have to decide is what to do with the time that is given us.”

 ― J.R.R.
 Tolkien, The Fellowship of the Ring

 Tolkien's fantasy novels are set in a fictional place known as Middle-Earth, at the time of the Third Age.
 The story "is the saga of a group of sometimes reluctant heroes who set forth to save their world from consummate evil."

 Scroll down for a downloadable PDF of this tutorial.

 Would you like to draw a cartoon caricature of the wizard Gandalf from The Lord of the Rings?
 This step-by-set cartoon drawing tutorial takes a difficult portrait and breaks it down into simple parts.
 You won't need a magic spell to improve your art skills!

 How to Draw a Great Looking Gandalf for Kids, Beginners, and Adults - Step 1

 1. Begin by drawing the character’s face.
 Use curved lines to outline the almond-shaped eyes, the large nose, the top of the mustache, and the eyelids.
 Shade a large circle within each eye to indicate the pupil.

 2. Continue outlining the face.
 Use curved lines to outline the pointed, “S” shaped brows, the top of the mustache and beard, the mouth and the beard around it, the side of the face, and the beginnings of the hair.